 After the first year of amendment, you should use less.
 Around 1-2 pounds per 100 sq. ft. is a good recommendation, provided your soil needs amending at all.

 While application of greensand to your potted plants is possible, it’s only useful to improve soil condition, as its slow-release nature won’t break down quick enough to boost potassium in your houseplant gardens.
-You can also add coconut coir, perlite, or vermiculite to improve your potting soil instead of greensand and have similar effects.
+You can also add coconut coir, perlite, or vermiculite to improve your potting soil instead of greensand and have better effects.

 Texas Greensand vs. Lava Sand vs. Glauconite

 There’s a bit of confusion out there about these three soil amendments, so let’s clear it up:

 Texas greensand is different from the glauconite type and has an NPK ratio of 0-2-5.
 Texas greensand also contains about 2% magnesium and 19% iron.
 It comes from deposits in the Brazos River Valley in North Texas, rather than the northeastern US.
 Not to mention, due to its nutrient content, application amounts are different.

 Lava sand is crushed up scoria, which is a type of reddish-brown volcanic rock that is a byproduct of lava gravel mining.
 It also provides aeration to soil, much like glauconite greensand and Texas greensand do.